rails/rails/guides/source/action_mailer_basics.md

     attachments['filename.jpg'] = File.read('/path/to/filename.jpg')
     ```

+  When the `mail` method will be triggered, it will send a multipart email with
+  an attachment, properly nested with the top level being `multipart/mixed` and
+  the first part being a `multipart/alternative` containing the plain text and
+  HTML email messages.

 NOTE: Mail will automatically Base64 encode an attachment.
 If you want something
 different, encode your content and pass in the encoded content and encoding in a
 `Hash` to the `attachments` method.